 - Identify the strengths and challenges that affect the implementation of the EU Framework at the level of the Member States and in the enlargement region.
 Discussions covered aspects such as overall relevance of the EU Framework, its EU added value, barriers to increased effectiveness of the Framework at national level, mainstreaming of Roma inclusion in EU and national policies as well as the tools and mechanisms put in place at the European and national level to advance the implementation of NRIS in Member States and enlargement countries.

 - Identify solutions to strengthen the relevance, effectiveness, coherence and, coordination of the EU framework and the NRIS, with a view to achieving a better impact and sustainability, based on the lessons learned.

-- Including the strengthening the commitment of the EU Member States and enlargement countries to Roma inclusion as a priority at the European and national levels, with a view to develop a Roma policy beyond 2020.
+- Strengthen the commitment of the EU Member States and enlargement countries to Roma inclusion as a priority at the European and national levels, with a view to develop a Roma policy beyond 2020.